vincenzocivale/blog_repo/src/data/blog/towards-physics-foundation-model-gphyt-review.md

 ## Architecture

-The General Physics Transformer (GP$\_{hy}\$T) is a hybrid architecture that combines transformer-based deep learning with classical numerical methods to enable generalisable physics simulation.
+The General Physics Transformer (GP$_{hy}$T) is a hybrid architecture that combines transformer-based deep learning with classical numerical methods to enable generalisable physics simulation.
 The model's core innovation is its spatiotemporal transformer architecture, which is designed to learn physical dynamics through in-context learning, a process similar to that used by large language models to adapt to new tasks.

 ![architecture](@/assets/images/2025/towards-physics-foundation-model-gphyt-review/architecture.png)